---

 | 2 or fewer images | `ICE` world (frozen terrain) |

-| Very short / empty post | `DESERT` world (dunes) |
+| Very short or empty post | `DESERT` world (dunes) |

-When choosing events, scan the paper's topic: if it involves CTF challenges, security competitions, or adversarial flag-capture tasks, set `events: "CTF"`.
-If it involves agent exploration or wandering behavior, set `events: "Wander"`.
-Otherwise leave it empty.
+- If it involves CTF challenges, security competitions, or adversarial flag-capture tasks, set `events: "CTF"`.

 ```typescript